rayniervanegmond/pneom-book/index.md

 The purpose of this online book is to provide a ready-to-run curriculum --based on a preconfigured Docker image-- for learning and executing satellite based remote sensing work using Python and its supporting geospatial information and deep learning libraries.

 :::{note}
 This books is still very much in a development phase.
-If you are interested in collaborating please rach out to me at: `raynierx (at) gmail (dot) com`!
+If you are interested in collaborating please rach out to me at: `raynierx@gmail.com`!
 :::

 And here is a code block: